NicMcPhee/web-sockets-example/DEPLOYMENT.md

 ## Step 3: Setting up your droplet and running your project
-- SSH to your droplet by running ``ssh root@[my ip here]`` (using the IP of your droplet) and enter the password emailed to you.
+- SSH to your droplet by running ``ssh root@[my ip here]`` (using the IP of your droplet) and enter the password you set.
-- It will ask you to set a new password for `root`.
-Enter the original password emailed to you and then set a new one.
-  - This should be a good, secure password since it gives access to everything on your droplet and anyone can attempt to `ssh` into it.
-You may wish to use a random password generator for this.
-  - You can change this password later with the `passwd` command.
+- When you first log in it'll tell you if there are any updates available.
+If there are, you can run `apt update` and then `apt upgrade` to apply the updates.
 - `git clone` your repository
 - `cd` into the newly created directory
 - run `./setupdroplet.sh` to go through the initial setup steps
   - It will ask you to agree to the [Let's Encrypt Subscriber Agreement](https://letsencrypt.org/documents/2017.11.15-LE-SA-v1.2.pdf).
 You will need to answer `yes` or `y` to have HTTPS enabled.
   - If you answered yes in the last step it will ask for an email address, this is needed for HTTPS as well and will be used for any relevant alerts about your HTTPS certificate (you probably won't get any emails from them).
   - We are using a service called [nip.io](https://nip.io/) to give us the valid domains we need for HTTPS.
 The script will tell you the `nip.io` address your app will be hosted on.
+  - It will give you the address
 - To build and start your server, run `docker-compose up -d`
   - The `-d` means detached and you can then run `docker-compose logs` to see the output at any time.
   - To stop the containers, run `docker-compose stop`